jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > SPECIAL RULES:
 - **Battle Focus**
 - **The Path of Command:**
-- **Aerobatic Grace:** This model has a 4+ invulnerable save against ranged attacks.
+- **Aerobatic Grace:** While this model is not in Engagament Range of enemy units, it has a 4+ invulnerable save against ranged attacks.

 #### > OPTIONS:
 - This model may replace its Power sword with a Laser lance (+8 pts).